emmanuelgonz/emmanuelgonz.github.io/_research/phytooracle.md

 ## Fresh weight measurements

 At the end of the growing season, each plant within a plot was destructively harvested, weighed, and placed in a drying oven.
-Fresh weights were collected within an hour of harvesting; these values were then used to calculate the average weight per plant by dividing fresh weight by the total number of plants within a plot.
+Fresh weights were collected within an hour of harvesting; these values were then used to calculate the average weight per plant by dividing fresh weight by the total number of plants within a plot (**Figs. 2, 3**).

 ### Convex hull volume